Stock market today: Global stocks gain after Wall St rally - ExBulletin

 Tokyo’s benchmark fell as Chinese markets rose.
 US futures were flat and oil prices rose.

-A report on Friday showed hiring had accelerated in the economy as a whole by much more than expected last month.
+A report released on Friday showed accelerated hiring in the economy as a whole by much more than expected last month.
 The government’s jobs report also showed that workers had won bigger-than-expected pay rises.

 These trends have helped to allay fears that a recession looms, even as time is running out to reach an agreement on the US public debt ceiling, Stephen Innes of SPI Asset Management said in a commentary.